ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Software stacks: Support for sharing software installations between groups via environment modules, e.g. `module load CBI` (2019-06-13)

-* Deprecation: The NetApp scratch storage `/scrapp` and `/scrapp2` has been removed in favor of the BeeGFS-based scratch storage `/wynton/scratch` (2019-08-15)
+* Storage: The QB3-legacy NetApp scratch storage `/scrapp` and `/scrapp2` has been removed in favor of the BeeGFS-based scratch storage `/wynton/scratch` (2019-08-15)

 * Development: A second data transfer node for faster file transfers in to and out from Wynton (2019-09-12)